sjentsch/lsjDocs/_pages/Ch14_ANOVA2_04.rst

 Normality of residuals
 ~~~~~~~~~~~~~~~~~~~~~~

 As with one-way ANOVA we can test for the normality of residuals in a
-straightforward fashion (see `Checking the normality assumption
+straightforward fashion (see :doc:`Checking the normality assumption
-<Ch13_ANOVA_06.html#checking-the-normality-assumption>`__).
-Primarily though,
-it’s generally a good idea to examine the residuals graphically using a
+<Ch13_ANOVA_06>`).
+Primarily though, it’s generally a good idea to examine the
-QQ-plot.
+residuals graphically using a QQ-plot.
 See :numref:`fig-factorialanova5`.